Australian Shepherd and Pomeranian Mix: Complete Guide

 Quick facts infographic showing size, weight, temperament, and lifespan of the Australian Shepherd and Pomeranian mix.

-If you’re searching for a specific variant such as a pomeranian toy australian shepherd mix or a mini australian shepherd pomeranian mix, note that smaller Aussie parents push size down and change exercise and grooming needs accordingly.
+If your interest is a pomeranian toy australian shepherd mix or a mini australian shepherd pomeranian mix, smaller Aussie parents reduce size.
+These changes impact exercise and grooming requirements.

 Physical Characteristics